cortezjl/MyWorkWeek/Weekly_Time_Log.md

 ### Sunday, Sept 14th 8 hours
 Didn't have week 3 activity for custom tag library working.
 Completed this weeks readings, which helped.
-Was able to get the activity completed and the weeklyk exercise.
+Was able to get the activity completed and the weekly exercise.
 Created private repositories for both and added Paula as a collaborator, so she has access to review them.
 Added ProjectPlan for the individual project, using Paula's example as a model.